supermarsx/reader-launcher/README.md

 - The AutoIt script is `reader_launcher.au3`.
 You can compile it using AutoIt3Wrapper (usually available from SciTE or the AutoIt tools).
 - Make sure `launcher.ini` is present beside the compiled exe when testing.

+### CI & contribution

+This repository includes a simple GitHub Actions workflow that runs on Windows runners and performs the following steps:

+- lint the source (when au3check is available)
+- run formatter if present (au3fix)
+- run the PowerShell tests (config validator and config-cases)
+- install AutoIt via Chocolatey and attempt a build (Aut2Exe)

+The workflow lives at `.github/workflows/ci.yml`.

 ## Diagnostic / Tests